sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 All Certificate Applicants must complete the enrolment process, which may include:

-- Generate an RSA or ECC key pair and demonstrate to Sectigo ownership of the Private Key associated with the Public Key to be included in the Certificate through the submission of a valid PKCS#10 Certificate Signing Request (CSR) (or SPKAC request for certain email Certificates).
+- Generate an RSA or ECC Key Pair and demonstrate to Sectigo ownership of the Private Key associated with the Public Key to be included in the Certificate through the submission of a valid PKCS#10 Certificate Signing Request (CSR) (or SPKAC request for certain email Certificates).
 - Make all reasonable efforts to protect the integrity and confidentiality of the Private Key.
 - Submit to Sectigo a Certificate application, including application information as detailed in this CPS, a Public Key corresponding to the Private Key of which they are in possession, and agree to the terms of the relevant Subscriber Agreement.
 - Provide proof of identity through the submission of official documentation as requested by Sectigo during the enrolment process.